tomelf/RNN-POS-Tagger-TLE/README.md

 ## RNN Models

-In this project, I mainly use [PyTorch](http://pytorch.org/) to implement the RNN models.
+In this project, we mainly use [PyTorch](http://pytorch.org/) to implement the RNN models.
 The following are what I've already implemented:

 ### Long Short-Term Memory (LSTM)
 >Long short-term memory (LSTM) units (or blocks) are a building unit for layers of a recurrent neural network (RNN).
 A RNN composed of LSTM units is often called an LSTM network.
 A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
 The cell is responsible for "remembering" values over arbitrary time intervals; hence the word "memory" in LSTM.
 [Wikipedia](https://en.wikipedia.org/wiki/Long_short-term_memory)